ViBlog/autovalues/autovalue-intro.md

 }
 ```

-That's 10 lines.

 ## Getters
 To access the instance's values we have to create getters.
-Let's add 9 more lines to make it 19 in total.

 ```java
 [...]